Creative Commons License 2023 Volume 10 Issue 2

 b)

 Figure 4.
-Correlations between A. Denuda numbers visiting the plot and attack rates in 2020 (a) and 2021 (b).
+Correlations between A. denuda numbers visiting the plot and attack rates in 2020 (a) and 2021 (b).

 Impact of R. communis extracts on yield loss caused by Anomala denuda

 Attacks that occur in the [7th to 12th DAS] period have no impact on yield [7, 17].
-Therefore, in this part of our study, the impact of attacks on yields will only be assessed in the [1-3]; [4-6 DAS] periods.
-The cob attacks that occurred (mostly) between 1st to 6th DAS, caused abortion of the unfertilized grains, followed by a partial filling of the cobs, unlike the cobs whose development was not disturbed by the insect attacks.
+Therefore, in this part of our study, the impact of attacks on yields will only be assessed in the [1-3]; and [4-6 DAS] periods.
+The cob attacks that occurred (mostly) between the 1st to 6th DAS, caused abortion of the unfertilized grains, followed by a partial filling of the cobs, unlike the cobs whose development was not disturbed by the insect attacks.
 The estimation of the yield loss was, therefore, based on the difference in weight between the grains from the wiped cobs and those from the healthy cobs (in the period from 1st to 6th DAS).
 The more effective the treatment applied, the lower the yield loss and vice versa.

 Crop year 2020

 In the control plot, the production of unattacked cobs was estimated at 2.1561 t/ha and that of grains from attacked cobs was 1.4793 t/ha.
 The difference between the 2 expresses the yield loss due to the attacks of the A. denuda beetles.
 Thus, on the control plot, a yield loss of 0.6768 ± 0.056 t/ha was recorded, corresponding to a loss rate of 31.39 ± 2.58%.
 The yield loss rates obtained on treatments T1, T2, T3 are respectively 13.58 ± 2.47; 9.54 ± 1.79; 5.14 ± 0.89% (Figure 5a).
 These yield loss rates are low and significantly lower than the control (p < 0.001).
 The most effective treatment was T3, which had the lowest yield loss rate (5.14 ± 0.89%).
 This loss was statistically identical to that of the reference chemical insecticide (3.48 ± 0.28%) with (p > 0.05).
-The yield loss in the control was 0.6768 ± 0.056 t/ha and that in the T3 treatment was 0.1108t/ha.
+The yield loss in the control was 0.6768 ± 0.056 t/ha and that in the T3 treatment was 0.1108 t/ha.
 Treatment T3 resulted in a production gain of 0.5659 t/kg, an improvement in maize yield of 26.25%.
 This production would have been lost if the treatment was not applied.
 The treatment significantly reduced insect damage to maize and consequently yield losses, resulting in higher maize production.

 Crop year 2021

 In the control plot, the weight of grain from unattacked cobs was 2.1183 t/ha and that of grain from attacked cobs was 1.6743 t/ha.
 The yield loss calculated from these values was 0.444 ± 0.0637 t/ha, a loss rate of 20.96 ± 3% recorded on the control plots.
 The lower the yield loss (or yield loss rate) induced by insect damage, the more effective the treatment applied.
 The data analysis showed that treatments T1, T2, T3, and Ti had low yield losses compared to the control.
-Such treatments T1, T2, T3, and Ti resulted in yield loss rates of 6.41 ± 0.46; 5.7 ± 0.88; 3.85 ± 1.4%, and 2.1 ± 1.04% respectively (Figure 5b).
+Such treatments T1, T2, T3, and Ti resulted in yield loss rates of 6.41 ± 0.46; 5.7 ± 0.88; 3.85 ± 1.4%, and 2.1 ± 1.04%, respectively (Figure 5b).
 These yield losses were significantly different from the control (p < 0.001).
 The lowest rate of yield loss was noted on treatment T3 (3.85 ± 1.4%), almost similar to that induced by the reference chemical insecticide Ti (2.1 ± 1.04%) according to the analysis of variance (p > 0.05).

 The yield loss of the control was 0.444 t/ha (loss rate 20.96 ± 3%) and that of treatment T3 was 0.0815 t/ha.
 Treatment T3 resulted in a production gain of 0.3624 t/kg or an improvement in maize yield of 17.80% in 2021.
 This production would have been lost if the treatment was not applied.